enty8080/HatBoard/README.md

 hatboard --create-user
 ```

-Then you need to just type `hatboard` to make HatBoard start its interface on port `8000`.
+Then you need to just type `hatboard` to start control panel.

 ```
 hatboard
 ```

+After this, navigate to `http://127.0.0.1:7777/` and log in to your account.

 ## Synchronizing with HatSploit